Hope you are having a great week so far in this wonderfully hot and steamy month of August! I just love hot nights.

 For eyes, apply a drop of shadow base or primer to lids to grab and hold onto color.
 A good one to try is Benefit’s F.Y.Eye Nude Primer.
 Then go with cream shadows with formulas that dry and never crease.
 My favorite is Urban Decay Cream Eyeshadows!
 Coat lashes with 2-3 coats of waterproof black mascara for a smear proof finish.

-Well I hope you guys enjoyed the tips, and have a great rest of your week!
+Well I hope you guys enjoyed the tips; reminding you to look for organic makeup brands, and have a great rest of your week!

 I’m leaving for LA for more work stuff, so I’ll write from there.